jaybarra/conjure-emacs/README.md

 [Conjure](./core/conjure-ui.el) uses [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) as the preferred font.

+## Extras

+Emacs is powerful by itself but can use external applications to extend its capabilities.

 ### Language Server Protocol (LSP)

+To enable a more IDE like experience Emacs supports Language Servers.

 Conjure uses eglot as its LSP interface which relies on external applications.
 Feel free to switch out `eglot` for `lsp` by replacing `ensure-eglot` with `lsp-deferred` in throughout the configurations or for unhandled languages.
 You will also need to add `lsp` to the list of [conjure-package](./core/conjure-packages.el)